Big Black

 Live here my whole life

 You get the idea, surely.
 Regardless, I find Atomizer's strength to be a lot of its stylistic expansion.
-For example, "Jordan, Minnesota" uses the band's known beligerence for off-putting tone poetry about a (debunked) pedophilia ring.
-Meanwhile, "Bad Houses" reflects latent post-punk tendencies, fuzzily recalling an education in Sisters of Mercy and Wire.
-And of course, "Kerosene" is a seven-minute-long ballad about being so fucking bored out of your skull that you burn yourself alive.
-It's not that these tendencies didn't exist previously, but that they seem more obvious and actionable here than previously.
+For example, "Jordan, Minnesota" uses the band's known belligerence for off-putting tone poetry about a (debunked) pedophilia ring.
+Meanwhile, "Bad Houses" reflects latent post-punk tendencies, fuzzily recalling an education in Sisters of Mercy or Wire.
+And of course, "Kerosene" is a seven-minute-long ballad about being so fucking bored out of your skull that you self-immolate.
+It's not that these tendencies didn't exist previously, but that they seem more obvious and actionable here.
 This is a noise rock album, for chrissakes.

 And then they did it again, for the last time.
 Songs About Fucking has a couple songs that do in fact mention fucking.
 If you've witnessed any online presentation of the band, you probably recognize "Bad Penny" as their most famous song, with exception to "Kerosene."
-This was certainly the track I first heard, its popularity making complete sense.
-Here is angsty dance-punk with actual fervor and spite, something you can flail to while spiting your parents.
+This was the track I first heard, and it certainly sets a template.
+Here is angsty dance-punk with actual fervor and wrath, something you can flail to while spiting your parents.
 "I think I fucked your girlfriend once / Or maybe twice, I don't remember / Then I fucked all your friends' girlfriends / Now they hate you," Albini says.

-Where I said Atomizer is more stylistically diverse, Songs About Fucking feelings like a final reassertion of dominance over their best utilites.
-They rock until the establishment collapses, with "Precious Thing" and "Columbian Necktie" being clear images of the interplay between Albini and Durango at its most sadomasochistically inspiring.
-And binding the two is Riley, scrawling jagged lines into the center with a soldering iron.
-Guided by the invaluable Roland - regardless of what drum machine it was - The band approaches as one unwilling to go out without a fight, even if they know time isn't long for them no matter what.
+Where I said Atomizer is more stylistically diverse, Songs About Fucking feels like a final reassertion of mastery over their techniques.
+Tracks like "L. Dopa" and "Precious Thing" exhibit interplay between Albini and Durango at peak sadomasochism.
+Meanwhile, Riley scrawls creases into the center with a soldering iron.
+Guided by the invaluable Roland - regardless of what drum machine it actually was - The band approaches like fighting to the death, knowing time isn't long no matter what.
+So, they rock until the establishment collapses, even if they're going with.

 Albini wrote in a column sometime in the mid-'80s: "I want to push myself, the music, the audience and everything involved as close to the precipice as possible.
 Although I'm kinda worried about what we'll find there.
 All the coolest pioneers of this noise spirit seem to have made the trip to the extreme, been unable, or unwilling, to push on, and tossed in the towel."

-He wrote other shit in that piece which doesn't advertise him very well, but significantly is this the philosophy which I feel guided the band's end - besides important logistical issues.
-For example, Dave had drinking problems which made him unreliable.
-Also, all of them had full-time jobs, and Santiago was going to become a lawyer (and he did, for some reason).
-They put a much dustier, scrappier EP that same year, though all-told, that is the general story of Big Black.
+He wrote other stuff in that piece which doesn't advertise him very well, but significantly is this the philosophy which I feel guided the band's end - besides important logistical issues.
+For example, Dave had a drinking problem, and destroyed the drum machine one time.
+Also, all of them had full-time jobs, and Santiago was going to become a lawyer (which he did, for some reason).
+They put out the dustier Headache EP that same year, though all-told, that is the general story of Big Black.